What’s the most expensive part of your trip?

 Hipmunk leapfrogged its competition when it debuted with a simple user interface and smart ranking system.
 Instead of having to wade through hundreds of nearly identical flights, Hipmunk cuts through the noise for you.

 Hipmunk displays your flight results visually by time, stops, and airline.
 You will only see unique options instead of dozens of entries with the same departing flight.
-Hipmunk hides all of the similar but worse options.
-You only choose from the best flights, not every possible one.
+Hipmunk hides all of the similar but worse prices.
+You only compare prices for the best flights, not every possible one.

 The big flight search sites, like Kayak, still show you every flight option.
-Hipmunk intelligently uses their technology to simplify your choices and make your decision easier.
+Hipmunk intelligently simplifies your choices and makes it easy to spot the best price.

 Read our detailed Hipmunk review here.